SCCapstone/Mind404/README.md

 ## Running

-Specify the commands for a developer to run the app from the cloned repo.
+In order to run the application:

+* Enter command `npm start` in cloned repo
+* After execution, enter `a`

 # Deployment